jbush001/NyuziProcessor/hardware/fpga/de2-115/README.md

     ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"

-Reboot or execute the following command:
+...then rebooting or executing the following command:

     sudo udevadm control --reload
     sudo killall -9 jtagd

-<sup>1</sup> *Since most computers don't have native serial ports any more, this
+<sup>1</sup> *Since most computers don't have native serial ports any more,
-will probably require a USB to serial adapter.
-Almost all of the adapters you can buy use one of two chipsets, produced by either FTDI or Prolific.
+this will probably require a USB-to-serial adapter.
+Almost all of the adapters one can buy use one of two chipsets, produced by either FTDI or Prolific.
 The Prolific chips are more... common, especially in cheaper adapters.
-But the OS drivers for these chips are unstable, especially when transferring large amounts of data like this project does.
+But the OS drivers for these chips are notoriously unstable on all platforms, especially when transferring large amounts of data like this project does.
 They often hang mid transfer or cause the host machine to reboot.
 I would recommend finding one with a FTDI based chipset.
 Unfortunately, most serial cables do not advertise which chipset they use, but you can sometimes tell by going to their website to download the drivers.
 Also, if you search for 'FTDI USB serial' on a retail site like Amazon, there are a number that do explicitly note the chipset type.*

 ## Synthesizing and Running Programs